StableCoder/docker-build-core/README.md

 - GCC
 - GDB
 - Clang
-- LLD (except CentOS 7/Debian 9)
+- LLD
 - LLDB
 - Conan
+- Python 3

 ## Analysis Tools

 On these OS's:
 - Fedora
-- openSUSE Tumbleweed
+- openSUSE Leap

 These OS images also have analysis tools used for code analysis available:
 - AddressSanitizer